Back to school: How companies can support working parents

 Time is precious.
 For parents, it’s everything.
-Time-management is already a high priority for working moms and dads, and as a company it’s crucial to respect the time of your employees.
+Time management is already a high priority for working moms and dads, and as a company, it’s crucial to respect the time of your employees.
 Focus on scheduling meetings during appropriate work hours and save communication for the next day if it’s not urgent.
-You can also make it convenient for working parents to tackle other parts of their day while at the office — offer a free gym at headquarters, deliver lunch once a week, designate a meeting room as a “mother’s room” or “resource room.”
+You can also make it convenient for working parents to tackle other parts of their day while working remotely — offer physical well-being challenges, like walking for 20 minutes a day or yoga, virtual coffee side chats, or mental health check-ins.

 How to make it happen: Schedule an all-staff email to send the next morning rather than hitting send all late at night.
 Cut back on hour-long meetings and implement a 45-minute meeting policy.
 If a meeting runs over, there’s an extra 15 minutes to spare as a buffer.
-This allows time for employees to run to the restroom or grab a snack, which helps keep work a little more human.
+This allows time for employees to step away from the computer or grab a snack, which helps keep work a little more human.

 3. Establish a working parent ERG

 How to make it happen: Advocate for more ERGs dedicated to working parents and tie the importance to key business results.
 ERGs are for the employees, so they should be led by the employees.
 Having a designated safe space for employees to connect, ask questions, share stories and support each other is important for the success of working parents.
 Encourage one employee who is close to or knowledgeable about the ERG to deliver regular communications through your employee program, set agendas and brainstorm topic discussions.
 Take a look at our Working Parents & Caregivers ERG video below for inspiration.

 4. Focus on mindfulness

 Stress levels are at an all-time high during back-to-school season.
 An APA Stress in America Pandemic survey found that nearly half of parents (48%) said the level of stress in their life has increased compared with before the pandemic.
 With the help of their company’s encouragement and support, working parents can incorporate mindfulness into their daily routines to ease stress.
 Mindfulness requires practice, so make it available to employees to practice every day.
-As a company, mindfulness activities for employees (especially working parents) are a great opportunity to show your employees you care, while improving decision making, focus, creative thinking and helping employees find their purpose.
+As a company, mindfulness activities for employees (especially working parents) are a great opportunity to show your employees you care about their mental health while improving decision making, focus, creative thinking and helping employees find their purpose.

-According to a survey by Indeed, 72% of moms and 53% of dads say they receive no support at work during back-to-school time.
-This year as families head back to school, make the effort to focus on working parents’ needs and how as a company, you can best support them and show you care.
+According to a survey by Bright Horizon 47% of the employed-parent respondents declared they’re at breaking point.
+This year as families head back to school, make the effort to focus on working parents’ needs and how as a company, you can best support working parents and show you care.